envicutor/drafts/flow.rst

 - WorkerHealthChecker (``Availability.Worker``, ``FaultTolerance.Worker``)

-  - Checks all leases in SubmissionStore and if one is too old, reset the Submission object in the SubmissionStore and send message to the SubmissionStore with submission id.
+  - Checking all leases in SubmissionStore and if one is too old, reset the Submission object in the SubmissionStore and send message to the SubmissionStore with submission id.
   - Do this every n secs.

 - Build Health Checker (``Availability.CacheBuilder``, ``FaultTolerance.CacheBuilder```)

-  - checks all leases in BuildStore and if one is too old, reset the Dependency object in the BuildStore and send message to the BuildStore with Dependency object id.
+  - Checking all leases in BuildStore and if one is too old, reset the Dependency object in the BuildStore and send message to the BuildStore with Dependency object id.
   - Do this every n secs.